yokai-php/enum-bundle/README.md

 [![Code Coverage](https://scrutinizer-ci.com/g/yokai-php/enum-bundle/badges/coverage.png?b=master)](https://scrutinizer-ci.com/g/yokai-php/enum-bundle/?branch=master)
 [![SensioLabsInsight](https://insight.sensiolabs.com/projects/596d2076-90ee-49d9-a8b2-e3bcbd390874/mini.png)](https://insight.sensiolabs.com/projects/596d2076-90ee-49d9-a8b2-e3bcbd390874)

-This repository aims to provide simple enumeration implementation to Symfony :
+This library aims to provide simple enumeration implementation for PHP projects.

+First created as a Symfony bundle only, the doc is focused on integration with it.
+But if you love this library, feel free to propose a bridge for you framework.

 Installation
 ------------

-### Add the bundle as dependency with Composer
+### Add the library as a dependency with Composer

 ``` bash
 $ composer require yokai/enum-bundle